elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/authcache/modules/authcache_builtin/README.txt

    $conf['authcache_builtin_cache_without_database'] = TRUE;

+   When using the built-in DrupalDatabaseCache it is also possible to significantly speed up delivery of cached pages by simply bypassing the initialization of the variable subsystem:

+   $conf['authcache_builtin_cache_without_variables'] = TRUE;

-   Please note that it is necessary to hard-code all the settings affecting delivery of cached pages in settings.php in that case.
+   In both cases it is necessary to hard-code all the settings affecting delivery of cached pages in settings.php.
+For example:

+    // Deliver gzip compressed pages if possible
+    $conf['page_compression'] = 1;

+    // Allow browsers to store the page for up to 10 minutes
+    $conf['page_cache_maximum_age'] = 600;

 5. (Optional) Install and setup the Cache Expiration module allowing finer grained control over which pages are should be purged from cache whenever